d3f4l7d/archcybersec/README.md

 > Any act of unauthorized access will violate the laws on your country (e.g., CFAA).
 Any of tools must be used on your own systems to enhance your system security.

 ## License
-MIT License
+MIT License - see LICENSE file for more details.
-Copyright (c) 2026 d3f4l7d